zriyansh/signoz.io/blog/2021-10-01-hacktoberfest.md

 description: As an open-source project, we are excited to announce that SigNoz is participating in Hacktoberfest!..
 image: /img/blog/2021/10/hacktoberfest_signoz_new-min.png
 keywords:
-  - opentelemetry
-  - opentelemetry collector
-  - code instrumentation
+  - hacktoberfest
-  - application monitoring
+  - open source
-  - signoz
+  - github
 ---

 <head>
   <link rel="canonical" href="https://signoz.io/blog/hacktoberfest/"/>
 </head>

->Open-source is changing the world, one contribution at a time.
+Have you been waiting to start making open-source contributions?
+There can never be a better time than Hacktoberfest.

 <!--truncate-->

 ![cover image](/img/blog/2021/10/hacktoberfest_signoz_new-min.png)

-Have you been waiting to start making open-source contributions?
 Do you want your GitHub profile to look like this👇

 import Screenshot from "@theme/Screenshot"